pavithradogiparthi/coffee-shop-recipes/iced-beverages/iced-caramel-macchiato.md

 ### Step 3

-- Fill glass with ice to ½ inch below rim.
+- Fill glass with ice to ½ inch above rim.

 ### Step 4